Updated on June 11th, 2026

-Effects of Earthquake in 2015
+Effects of the Earthquake in 2015

 Kathmandu: Tracing into history